Sound System Overview

 The control center of the Sound System is the Sound Mixing Board.
 This board collects the various inputs, processes them, and then sends the processed signals to other devices, some of which produce sound, and some of which record or send on to other devices.

-- AUX 6 (Record) is used to send an independant mix to the recording device (a computer at present).
+AUX 6 (Record) is used to send an independent mix to the recording device (a computer at present).
 This mix is post-fader.

 Each channel starts at the top of the mixer and the signal can be thought of as moving down through each column of controls to get to the fader.